ionic-team/ionic-docs/docs/theming/dark-mode.md

 :::

 :::info
 The contents of Ionic's dark palette can be [viewed on GitHub](https://github.com/ionic-team/ionic-framework/blob/main/core/src/css/palettes/dark.scss).
-The CSS used to apply the **class** dark palette can be found [here](https://github.com/ionic-team/ionic-framework/blob/main/core/src/css/palettes/dark.class.scss).
+The CSS used to apply the **class** dark palette can be found in the [repository](https://github.com/ionic-team/ionic-framework/blob/main/core/src/css/palettes/dark.class.scss).
 :::

 </TabItem>